meilisearch/cloud-scripts/scripts/version updates/README.md

 # MeiliSearch version Updates

-This scripts lets you update your MeiliSearch instance to a specific version, including `rc's`.
+This script lets you update your MeiliSearch instance and all your data to a specific version, including the release candidates (`rcX`).

 ## Requirements